PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-number/+page.md

 ## `placeholder()` - Setting a placeholder text
 Use the configuration method `placeholder()` to show a text in the `EnterNumber` component when no number is shown.

+::: tip Example

-Try typing some digits in the example below, and see that the placeholder text disappears.
+Try typing some digits in this example, and you will see that the placeholder text disappears.
 If you then delete the digits you typed, the placeholder text will be shown again.

-::: tip Example

 ```js baga-show-editor-code
 class StartPage extends Page{